Stephane Preteux - MSc MBACP(Accr)

 What is Psychoanalytic Psychotherapy?

 ‘What are we really telling ourselves when we speak to others?‘

-Anxiety designates a whole range of affects and phenomenon.
+Anxiety denotes a whole range of affects and phenomenon.
 Those include panic attacks, vertigo, a general sense of worry, uncertainty and doubts regarding which direction to take in life.
-Bodily phenomena may include breathlessness, palpitations, muscle tension, fatigue, dizziness, sweating and tremor.
+Bodily phenomena often include breathlessness, palpitations, muscle tension, fatigue, dizziness, sweating and tremor.
 If we can never be sure of the reasons behind our feeling, say, happy or sad (happiness can cause sadness or guilt) anxiety has an overwhelming certitude attached to it – it is real, something in front of which all words and categories fail.
-Anxiety can be felt when there is a sudden change of our place in the world and how we used to see ourselves in it; we can no longer rely on the desire of the Other as a compass to situate ourselves.
-Instead, we exist in suspension between a moment where we no longer know where our place is and a future where we will never be able to refind ourselves.
-Anxiety is often found at the origin of obsessive thoughts.
+Anxiety happens when our place in the world and how we used to see ourselves in it suddenly changes, when we can no longer rely on the Other and use his desire as a compass to orient ourselves in relation to it.
+Instead, we are left suspended in a moment where we no longer know where our place is, and a future where we will never be able to refind ourselves.
 For the existentialist philosopher Jean-Paul Sartre, anxiety is evidence of our freedom.
 For Jacques Lacan there exists a relationship between anxiety and desire.
 Anxiety is a way of sustaining desire when the object is missing and, conversely, desire is a remedy for anxiety, something easier to bear than anxiety itself.
-Psychoanalytic Psychotherapy approaches it from the fundamental notion of an absolute loss, a ‘lack of a lack’, thus putting desire as its ultimate remedy.
+Psychoanalytic Psychotherapy approaches it from the fundamental notion of an absolute loss, a ‘lack of a lack’ and sees desire as its remedy.